mdi48/mdi48/README.md

 -->
 Apologies for the mess.
 I need to declutter this profile at some point and commit stuff to it more.
 It's a bad habit of mine.

-Currently trying to get more into more functional related stuff.
-JavaScript has kinda made me hate (maybe a bit of a strong word) web dev.
+Currently trying to get back into the habit of doing more frequent programming work, as I've been kind of out of it this year due to life circumstances.

+More will be added at some point.

 ## Some Other Interests of mine
 - 🎬 Film (probably my biggest hobby)